-(n) New standards and interpretations not yet effective
+(n) New standards and interpretations effective after 01 January 2018

-Certain new standards, amendments to standards and interpretations are not yet effective for the year ended 31 December 2016, with the Company not opting for early adoption.
+Certain new standards, amendments to standards and interpretations are not yet effective for the year ended 31 December 2017, with the Company not opting for early adoption.
 These have, therefore, not been applied in preparing these financial statements.

-IFRS 15, 'Revenue from contracts with Customers'.
-This is the converged standard on revenue recognition.
+IFRS 15, 'Revenue from contracts This is the converged standard on revenue recognition.
 It replaces IAS 11, 'Construction contracts', IAS 18,'Revenue' and related interpretations.
+1 January 2018 with Customers'.
 Revenue is recognised when a customer obtains control of a good or service.
 A customer obtains control when it has the ability to direct the use of and obtain the benefits from the good or service.
 The core principle of IFRS 15 is that an entity recognises revenue to depict the transfer of promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services.
+IFRS 15 also includes a cohesive set of disclosure requirements that will result in an entity providing users of financial statements with comprehensive information about the nature, amount, timing and uncertainty of revenue and cash flows arising from the entity's contracts with customers.

-(n) New standards and interpretations not yet effective (continued)
+(n) New standards and interpretations effective after 01 January 2018 (continued)